DavidVujic/my-emacs-config/README.md

 ### rainbow-delimiters
 Rainbow-delimiters is a "rainbow parentheses"-like mode which highlights parentheses, brackets, and braces according to their depth.
 Each successive level is highlighted in a different color.
 This makes it easy to spot matching delimiters, orient yourself in the code, and tell which statements are at a given level.

+### sideline
+Show informations on the side.
+This library provides the frontend UI to display information either on the left/right side of the buffer window.

+### sideline-flycheck
+Show flycheck errors with sideline.

 ### smex
 M-x interface with Ido-style fuzzy matching.